 Go to the web dashboard and then select a workspace and open Integrations.
 After this, find the Postman API and click View Details.

-Now, click the Generate API key and insert a name for the key and click.
+Now, click the Generate API key and insert a name for the key, and click.
 Once keys have been created then you can control them within the configured workspace.
-The user-generated APIs can be added to a Postman marketplace that makes them more versatile.
+The user-generated APIs can be added to a Postman marketplace makes them more versatile.

 This PDF.co is a complete collection of PDF tools.
 It includes Merge and split reports.
 Generate PDF from Word, Excel files, JPG and PNG images, and links.
 It can also convert PDF to XLS, CSV, JSON, XML, and much more.

 How to Import Postman Collection JSON on Postman?